SUSE/Portus/README.md

 3. submit all the packages there from Virtualization:containers:Portus
 4. define the variable "deliberable_version" as X.Y.Z in the project metaconfiguration
 5. in the Portus package, add a service to download source code with tag X.Y.Z
+6. in the Portus Appliance package, fix the repos to point to this release
-6. wait for the packages to finish
+7. wait for the packages to finish
-7. submit to Factory
+8. submit to Factory

 ## Licensing